From Chad to South Africa, beehive fences deter African elephants from crops

 How to build a beehive fence

-As a service to farmers, Dr. King wrote a how-to guide, now in its third edition, the Beehive Fence Construction Manual.
+As a service to farmers, Dr. King wrote a how-to guide, now in its fourth edition, the Beehive Fence Construction Manual.
 The manual guides fence-building using three popular hive designs.
 One is the Langstroth, the boxes filled with frames on which the bees build their honeycomb that are commonly seen in apiculture around the world.
 Another is the topbar hive, a horizontal trough containing slats or bars on which the bees hang their honeycomb.
 And the third is a regional variant, a log hive with closed ends and a hole in the center for harvesting honey.
 The Langstroth is easiest for harvesting with minimal disruption of the bees, but it is also the costliest.

 Fence styles vary, too.
 The construction guide covers traditional fence posts and biofences of living tree cuttings.